Most homeowners think indoor humidity - the amount of moisture in your home’s air - isn’t a good thing.

-Increasing Humidity Levels
+Increasing Humidity Levels in Your House

 If your nose is running constantly and you can’t stop itching your eyes, consider adding humidity to your home.
 You can adjust the humidifier on your furnace during heating season until you reach your desired relative humidity, according to Lesperance.

 Use a portable humidifier only when the heater is on and only in rooms with open doors so excess moisture buildup doesn't occur.

 Some simple, low-tech options for increasing humidity include adding a bowl of water on a heating system and leaving wet towels or clothes out to dry.